Alonso-del-Arte/chess/doc/Variants.md

 promotion and the captured queen is missing her crown, the extra crown would be given then.

+#### Sheldon Cooper's variant

+In the *Young Sheldon* episode "A Rival Prodigy and Sir Isaac Neutron," Sheldon Cooper (Iain Armitage) shows off a chess variant he invented.
+It is played on a regular board with the usual complement of pieces plus a wizard that can never be captured and can teleport to trade places with other pieces.

+Presumably each side gets a wizard.
+The episode does not show where on the board the wizards are to be placed on or if they're not supposed to be on the board at first.
+Nor is it explained whether the wizard can capture other pieces nor how he moves (if he does move) when not teleporting.

+Rival child prodigy Paige Swanson (Grace Mckenna) points out what she characterizes as an obvious flaw: to avoid checkmate, have the wizard trade places with the king and the game can drag on forever.
+Embarrassed, Sheldon tries to save face by claiming he was testing Paige and she passed.

+Later on in the episode, Paige and Sheldon play regular chess and he loses.
+Not surprising for a player who would think up a chess variant with a special magical get-out-of-trouble piece.

 #### Horde

 In this very creepy variant, Black starts out with the usual complement of